 Robert Thompson furniture is something my family has fixated on for some time (for the record I have a cheeseboard and a small coffee table) so spotting examples is something of a hobby.
 The examples in this bar are well worth seeking out.
 If anyone has taken score of relative mouse content between Tommy and Andrew Pern, then I’m listening.

 Hoovering up a chestnut, chicory and lovage cake while back in the bar didn’t take long before we hit the road to enjoy the floodlit views of Byland.
 We had a fantastic evening and some truly exceptional food which kicked £250 out of the wallet for two people which included one drink pairing.
 If you’re after value comparisons then the Star at Harome is the obvious choice and there’s not a massive amount between them.
-It must be said that the impressive ability of the Star to function as a Michelin starred restaurant and somewhere you can stroll to for a pint without feeling odd is not something that is replicated at the Black Swan, but there’s no doubting the quality of the produce, chef’ing or service.
+It must be said that the impressive ability of the Star to function as a Michelin starred restaurant and somewhere you can stroll to for a pint without feeling odd is not something that is replicated at the Black Swan at Oldstead, but there’s no doubting the quality of the produce, chef’ing or service.
 It’s pretty obvious that the coming years will hold even greater things for Tommy.